HANNIBAL LECTER IN FLORENCE

 I know, they will never, ever let me out while I’m alive.
 What I want is a view.
 I want a window where I can see a tree, or even water.

 In respect of the years spacing two stories, this short piece of one among the legendary dialogues has shown something more than an ingenious desire of Lecter to shift his prison cell for another ‘preferable’ place for a forever detention.
-His aesthetic nature, as well as wide reading erudition, a penchant for philharmonic orchestra performances, good food, and best suits, was beaconing us on his much more ‘ambitious’ plans for own future.
+His aesthetic nature, as well as wide reading erudition, a penchant for philharmonic orchestra performances, good food, and best suits, was beaconing us on his much more ‘ambitious’ plans for his own future.
 Within a span of the eight years of detention within the no-window basement of the Baltimore institution, his mind was far beyond the bars of the cell to reflect the never to be forgotten images from the past on paper.
-Another close look to these Hannibal-Starling scenes in ‘Silence of the lambs’ takes out a picture of Florence from the frightening background.
+Another close look at these Hannibal-Starling scenes in ‘Silence of the lambs’ takes out a picture of Florence from the frightening background.

 Did you do all these drawings, Doctor?